mahozad/buyt/README.md

 a good android example: https://proandroiddev.com/android-architecture-starring-kotlin-coroutines-jetpack-mvvm-room-paging-retrofit-and-dagger-7749b2bae5f7

+# Mention in the about screen that some icons are adapted and inspired by other icons found on web

 TODO list:

 - [x] if the bottomAppBar is hidden (by scrolling) and then you expand an Item, the fab jumps up